 - Having a strong and updated profile on GMB helps you outrank your direct competitors.
 Additionally, it also enables you to offer relevant information about your business to potential customers.
-The best part – GMB is absolutely free.
+The best part – GMB is free.

 - The next step is to focus on local keywords in your SEO strategy.
 Besides including the name of your city or town, try to include other relevant keywords.
-To give an example, if you own a restaurant in Mumbai, near the Marine Drive, then focussing on both Mumbai and Marine Drive gives you better results on local SEO.
+To give an example, if you own a restaurant in Mumbai, near Marine Drive, then focussing on both Mumbai and Marine Drive gives you better results on local SEO.

 #3: Interactive Content